 - Understanding the events that led up to an accident can help to determine the cause.
 Each accident should be treated as a learning opportunity.

-- Once the proximate cause of the accident is determined, corrective actions can be taken to prevent the same or similar losses from occurring again.
+- Once the cause of the accident is determined, corrective actions can be taken to prevent the same or similar losses from occurring again.

 - Discovering patterns in accidents may help determine if procedures need to be altered to keep people and property safe.